 The center of Freiburg is exclusively pedestrian, so the bächle are a hazard only to those who spend their time looking up to marvel at the architecture.
 Legend holds that those who accidentally step, or fall , into the bächle are destined to marry a local and live happily, forever, among the warmest of its citizens.

 History is uncomfortable in Germany

 My son lived in Freiburg for two years.
 He understands the culture, speaks the language and loves the people.
 A man of humility who is culturally sensitive, he has remarked, on multiple occasions, that few German flags fly throughout the country.
-Germans, he tells me, are still very sensitive to Germany’s place in the world during the first half of the Twentieth Century.
+Germans, he tells me, are still sensitive to Germany’s place in the world during the first half of the twentieth century.
 It doesn’t take long to understand that humor of any kind, regarding history, is impossible.